Subhajit0210/Fake-News-Classifier-using-LSTM/README.md

 The goal is to classify news headlines as either **'Fake'** or **'Not Fake'** based on their textual content.

-Text preprocessing techniques, such as stemming, removing stop words, and one-hot encoding, are applied before feeding the data into the LSTM model.
+Text preprocessing techniques, such as stemming, removing stop words, and one-hot encoding, are applied to the data before it is fed into the LSTM model.

 ## Dataset